 Two week’s notice must be given in writing to the College’s homestay officer, if exceptional circumstances make it necessary for a student to move out of the college-organised homestay.
 This may only be done with the approval of the college’s Homestay Officer.

-** Please note that all fees are quoted in Australian dollars.
-All information supplied is correct at time of printing.
+Please note that all fees are quoted in Australian dollars.
+All information supplied is correct at time of posting.
 King’s Christian College reserves the right to adjust fees without notice.